 The Company continues to work with the National Forest Service on a Plan of Operations drill permit for targets on the Danbo property.
 A formal scoping estimate is in hand from a third party, including program and budget, for baseline surveys required for the Plan of Operations submittal.
 The Company will evaluate and consider this work for the spring of 2019.

-- All three properties occur near fault offsets, or fault intersections within the northwest-southeast trending corridor;
+- The three main central properties all occur near discordant fault offsets, or fault intersections within the northwest-southeast trending corridor;

 - Individual quartz veins on all three properties are subvertical and northwesterly striking, parallel to the Big Ten trend itself;

 - The style of mineralization is that of a low-sulfidation epithermal system, but gold and silver values are commonly highest in samples with visible, disseminated, fine-grained and bright silver iron sulfide (pyrite);